yoloman2/flappy/README.md

 IN GITHUB USING THE EDITOR THERE.** It is too big and will crash your chrome window.
 This is because it includes a full copy of [Phaser](http://phaser.io) for convenient dragging and dropping.

+Remember, if you really break something bad, you can always [get the original script](skilstak-flappy.js) again and drag it in.

 ## PUBLIC DOMAIN LICENSE